Overcoming Vomiting Issues: A Comprehensive Case Study in Psychotherapy

 Session 2: Trigger Identification and Future Elicitation

-In our second session, which took place the following week, I began by inquiring about any changes Himani had observed in her behaviors, thoughts, or emotions throughout the week.
+In our second session, which took place the following week, I began by inquiring about any changes Himani had observed in her behaviours, thoughts, or emotions throughout the week.
 Here are her observations:

 Observation 1: Himani noticed that she vomited when experiencing stress or when she had a headache.